TMdoubleGit/rainfall/level5/walkthrough_05.md

     The program is waiting for the user to insert an input, prints it back and then exits properly.

 2. **Trying to overflow the RET value**
-    The idea is to create an overflow on n() and to redirect its return adress to 0x080484a4 which is the on of o()
+    The idea is to create an overflow on n() and to redirect its return adress to 0x080484a4 which is the one of o()

-    As n() does not return but calls exit() instead, we have to find exit()'s address, which is : 0x8049838
+    As n() does not return but calls exit() instead, we have to find exit()'s address, which is : 0x8049838 We found this address with the command : objdump -R ./level5 | grep exit.

     When n() will be called in the main(), o() will takeover and will execute the command /bin/sh which will allow us to read the password for the next level